How To Jump Start A Car With A Dead Battery Using Jumper Cables

-You’re walking out of your apartment and notice a cutie with the hood of her car open, looking at the engine with desperation.
+You’re walking out of your apartment and notice a cute woman with the hood of her car open, looking at the engine with desperation.
 You go over and ask what’s wrong.
 The car battery is dead, and she’s late for class.
 She asks you if you can give her jump.
 You look down at the ground, kick some rocks, and offer to call AAA instead.

 Before you try jump starting a car, you need to determine that the battery is the reason the car isn’t starting up.
 If you turn the ignition and hear the engine cranking, a dead battery isn’t your problem and jump starting it won’t do a darn thing.
 However, if you turn the key and the car does absolutely nothing, then there’s a good chance you have a dead battery on your hands and jumping it may be your ticket to getting back on the road.